 Reasons for Procedure

-This procedure is done to relieve a spinal headache that doesn't go away on its own.
+This procedure is done to ease a spinal headache that does not go away on its own.
 A spinal headache can happen after an LP.
-Too much spinal fluid leaks inside and lowers the pressure in the spine.
+Too much spinal fluid leaks and lowers pressure in the skull.

-- Reaction to the anesthesia, sedative, or contrast material
+- Problems from the anesthesia, sedative, or contrast material

 - Having an infection